franktakes/gephi-tutorial/README.md

 ### Part 2.4: Labels

-The label of a node (or edge) is a particular characteristic human readable description of the node (or edge).
+The label of a node (or edge) is a readable description of the node (or edge); typically more meaningful than the numeric ID.
-Its display can be enabled using the "Show Node Labels" button in the set of icons at the bottom of the Graph subwindow (button G in the figure below).
+Its visibility can be enabled using the "Show Node Labels" button in the set of icons at the bottom of the Graph subwindow (button G in the figure below).
 One or more of the data attributes of the nodes are then shown as textual label; button Q allows one to set which attributes this pertains.
 By default, the "Label" node attribute is used, which in case of the random graph is the ID of the node.